braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/email_setup/setting_up_ips_and_domains.md

 ## Method 2: Self-service email setup

-This method will set up one sending and one tracking domain.
+This method will set up one sending domain, one tracking domain, and one IP.
+If you're planning to set up more, please consult with Braze Onboarding team (method 1).

 {% alert important %}
 This self-service email setup feature is currently in beta.
 Contact your Braze account manager if you're interested in participating in the beta.<br>If you're using the self-service email setup feature, be sure to also consult with the Braze Onboarding team.
 {% endalert %}

-### Prerequisites

-Before beginning the self-service email setup process, you will need to configure the TXT and CNAME with your DNS provider first.

 ### Step 1: Begin setup